0x1eef/xchan.rb/README.md

 defaults to `Marshal` without an argument.
 JSON, YAML, and pretty much any serializer that implements `#dump` and `#load` could also be used.

-Reads with the `#recv` method block until there's an object to read from the channel, and likewise writes with the `#send` method block until the write completes.
+Reads with the `#recv` method block until the underlying IO is readable and likewise writes with the `#send` method block until the underlying IO is writable.

 ```ruby
 require 'xchan'